 FINANCIAL MANAGEMENT (Activity)

 The quickest and easiest way to pay off debt is to stop creating more debt.
 While it sounds easy enough to do, the temptation to hold onto your cash and put your purchase on credit is constant.
 Credit means you don't own it!
-Your desire to actually have money in the bank has to over-ride your actions not to have it.
+Your desire to actually have money in the bank or cash-on-hand has to over-ride your actions not make unwise purchases.

 WORK & PRODUCTIVITY (Activity)